dgrant/www-pommedapi/src/content/www/index.en.md

 # Pomme d'Api Preschool

 **Update (2017/01/18) COME TO OUR OPEN HOUSE!!!
 Meet the teachers!
 Visit the classroom!
-Register your child for September 2017!**
+Register your child for September 2017!
+Pomme d'Api Preschool / February 18th, 2017, from 9:00 a.m. to 12:00 p.m.**

 ## About Pomme d'Api